-A healthcare practitioner may also order an albumin test to check or monitor a person's nutritional status.
-However, since albumin concentrations respond to a variety of conditions in addition to malnutrition, a decrease in albumin needs to be evaluated carefully.
+A healthcare practitioner may also order an albumin test to check or monitor your nutritional status.
+However, since albumin levels respond to a variety of conditions in addition to malnutrition, a decrease in albumin needs to be evaluated carefully.

 What does the test result mean?

-A low albumin level may be a warning and an indication that further investigation may be warranted.
-A low albumin may reflect a temporary condition that will resolve itself or may suggest an acute or chronic condition that requires medical intervention.
+A low albumin level may be an indication that further investigation may be warranted.
+A low albumin may reflect a temporary condition that will resolve itself or may suggest an acute or chronic condition that requires treatment.

 A low albumin can suggest liver disease.
 Liver enzyme tests or a liver panel may be ordered to determine exactly which type of liver disease may be present.
 A person may, however, have normal or near normal albumin levels with liver disease until the condition has reached an advanced stage.
 For example, in people with cirrhosis, albumin is typically (but not always) low whereas in most chronic liver diseases that have not progressed to cirrhosis, albumin is usually normal.